jacmoe/pype-docs/docs/theming.md

 It does not matter what Yii renderer you are using.
 Pype's default theme - 'Primer' - uses a Jade renderer, but you can use Smarty, Twig or even plain php.

+Because the assets are symlinked into the `asset` directory in your `web` directory, they will update automatically whenever they are changed.
+Usually as a result of running `gulp build`.